The Midnight Gospel: Themes and analysis

 Throughout the episodes, the series deals with different themes which were explored in the interviews.
 During the first season, the guests interviewed covered topics such as magic, meditation, forgiveness, spiritualism, funerary rituals, death positivity, drug use, pain, moksha (transcendence) and existentialism.
 The animation also acts as a background for stories that expand the interviews.
 The storylines are therefore, similarly wide-ranging.
 The second episode opens with deer-dog hybrids mangling baby clowns; compared to the fourth, which follows the journey of a knight seeking vengeance against an ass-wielding villain.
 These eclectic themes are selected in such a way as to complement the dialogue of the interview they accompany.
 For example, during the episode with interviewee Anne Lamott, she comments on her lack of fear of death, as her character is wheeled to an industrial meat grinder run by a shudder of clowns.
 These animated backstories are designed to pull the viewer into the conversation, making them an important part of the exploration of said subject.

 One constant in several episodes is the life cycle.
 The series reinforces how this cycle is a continuous, neverending process and one cannot escape it.
 In the last episode of the first season, there is a deeper discussion about the miracle of life, the suffering that existence brings to human life, and the detestable pain that death brings with it.
 The main theme of this episode entitled "Mouse of Silver" is to deal with the loss of a loved one.
 Despite being the main theme in this episode, the theme reappears in several others at different levels.
 For Trussell, the last episode becomes even more personal due to the discourse brought by the deep sorrow he felt after he lost his mother to cancer.

-Marketing
+Marketing and release

 The first teaser was released on March 16, and the main trailer on April 6.
 As part of promoting the show, Netflix's YouTube channel launched a livestream on April 19, 2020, with a countdown to the series' debut on the streaming service.
 Throughout the livestream, small portions of the episodes were shown as well as a psychedelic animation.
 The user's manual for the Multiverse Simulator used by Clancy was made available online by Netflix through the show's Reddit account as part of its promotional campaign.

-Release

 The eight-episode first season, ordered by Netflix, was released on April 20, 2020.
 According to Trussell, Netflix executives first suggested launching the series on April 20, Trussell's birthday and the date of annual cannabis-oriented celebrations.